Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.txt

 == Changelog ==

 = 0.2 =
-* Improved plugin now also affects WordPress galleries.
+* Galleries added via the default `[gallery]` shortcode are now also lazy loaded while showing the dominant color of each image as a placeholder.

 = 0.1 =
 * Initial release -- plugin seems to work ;)

-== Upgrade Notice ==

-= 0.2 =
-Galleries added via the default `[gallery]` shortcode are now also lazy loaded while showing the dominant color of each image as a placeholder.